opencog/opencog/README.md

 ###### atomspace
 > OpenCog Atomspace database and reasoning engine
 > http://github.com/opencog/atomspace
 > It uses exactly the same build procedure as this package.
-Be sure to `sudo make install` at the end.

 Optional Prerequisites
 ----------------------